-Grievance against the Governing Body
+4.2 Grievances against the Governing Body

-If the grievance is against a member or members of the Governing Body and the matter has not been resolved following the informal stage, the member of staff concerned should write to the Chair of Governors, using the pro-forma at

-Appendix 3, , normally within 10 working days of the conclusion of the informal process (add this where necessary)..
-The member of staff should outline clearly the reason(s) for his/her grievance with details of any events/actions (including dates, times and any witnesses), that triggered the complaint and how he/she would like it resolved.
+- i) If the grievance is against a member or members of the Governing Body and the matter has not been resolved following the informal stage, the employee should write to the Chair of Governors, using the pro-forma at Appendix 2, normally within 10 working days (excluding schools closure periods) of the conclusion of the informal process.
+The employee should clearly outline the reason(s) for their grievance with details of any events/actions (including dates, times and any witnesses), that triggered the complaint and how they would like it resolved.
 If the grievance or desired outcome is unclear, the employee may be asked to clarify their grievance before any meeting takes place.
-A copy of the pro-forma must be sent to the Director of Children Services and a copy to Human Resources.

-The grievance would then be considered by the nominated grievance committee in accordance with paragraphs (a) to (c) above.
-If the grievance is against an individual Governor that Governor shall not take part as a member of the grievance committee.

-If the grievance is against the whole Governing Body the member of staff should write to the Director of Children Services, using the pro-forma at Appendix 3, , normally within 10 working days of the conclusion of the informal process (add this where necessary)..
-Outline clearly the reason(s) for his/her grievance with details of any events/actions (including dates, times and any witnesses), that triggered the complaint and how he/she would like it resolved.
-If the grievance or desired outcome is unclear, the employee may be asked to clarify his/her grievance before any meeting takes place.
-A copy of the pro-forma must be sent to Human Recourses.
+A copy of the pro-forma must be sent to the Commissioning Director Education and a copy to the Schools HR Advisory Service. - ii) The grievance would then be considered by the nominated grievance committee in accordance with paragraphs 4.1iii) to 4.1v) above.
+If the grievance is against an individual Governor that Governor should not take part as a member of the grievance committee. - iii) If the grievance is against the whole Governing Body the employee should write to the Commissioning Director Education, using the pro-forma at Appendix 2, normally within 10 working days (excluding schools closure periods) of the conclusion of the informal process.
+Clearly outline the reason(s) for their grievance with details of any events/actions (including dates, times and any witnesses), that triggered the complaint and how they would like it resolved.
+If the grievance or desired outcome is unclear, the employee may be asked to clarify their grievance before any meeting takes place.
+A copy of the pro-forma must be sent to the Schools HR Advisory Service.

-The grievance will be heard by a panel of nominated senior LA Officers whose members would have no previous knowledge of the case (substituting the panel of Governors) in accordance with paragraphs (b) and (c) above.
+iv) The grievance will be heard by a panel of nominated senior LA Officers whose members who have no previous knowledge of the case (substituting the panel of Governors) in accordance with paragraphs 4.1iv to 4.1v above.

-Appeal
+4.2.1 Appeal

-If the employee is dissatisfied with the outcome of the Grievance Committee he/she will have the right of appeal to a panel of nominated senior LA Officers (nominated by the Director of Children Services) whose members had not heard the grievance originally.
-The employee should write to the Director of Children Services within 10 working days of receipt of the outcome decision letter, using the pro-forma at Appendix 5.

-The grievance should then be heard by the panel in accordance with paragraph (f) and (g) above.
-The panel will substitute the role of the Governors.

-The purpose of the Appeal Committee hearing is to consider the grounds that have been put forward and to assess whether or not the conclusion reached at the grievance hearing was appropriate.
-The appeal is not a rehearing of the original grievance, but rather a consideration of the specific areas of which the employee is dissatisfied in relation to the original grievance.

-Following the Appeal Committee hearing, the panel will notify the employee in writing of their decision and any action that is proposed to resolve the grievance raised, within 5 working days of the Appeal Committee.
-The timescale may be extended, (up to a further 10 working days or in some cases longer with the employee's agreement), if further investigations are necessary.
+- i) If the employee is dissatisfied with the outcome of the Grievance Committee, they will have the right of appeal to a panel of nominated senior LA Officers (nominated by the Commissioning Director Education) whose members had not heard the grievance originally.
+The employee should write to the Commissioning Director Education within 10 working days (excluding schools closure periods) of receipt of the outcome decision letter, using the pro-forma at Appendix 4. - ii) The grievance should then be heard by the panel in accordance with paragraph 4.1v) and 4.1vi) above.
+The panel will substitute the role of the Governors. - iii) The purpose of the Appeal Committee hearing is to consider the grounds that have been put forward and to assess whether or not the conclusion reached at the grievance hearing was appropriate.
+The appeal is not a rehearing of the original grievance, but rather a consideration of the specific areas of which the employee is dissatisfied in relation to the original grievance. - iv) Following the Appeal Committee hearing, the panel will notify the employee in writing of their decision and any action that is proposed to resolve the grievance raised, within 5 working days (excluding schools closure periods) of the Appeal Committee.
+The timescale may be extended, (up to a further 10 working days (excluding schools closure periods) or in some cases longer with the employee's agreement) if further investigations are necessary.